Flat-Coated Retriever Colors & Coat Guide

 Coat Genetics

 Flat-Coated Retriever coat color is controlled by several genes that determine pigment production and distribution.
-The primary genes involved include the E (extension) locus, A (agouti) locus, K (dominant black) locus, and B (brown) locus.
+The primary genes include the E (extension) locus, A (agouti) locus, K (dominant black) locus, and B (brown) locus.

 Rare vs Standard Colors